celery/celery/docs/internals/protov2.rst

     - If a message uses raw encoding then the raw data will be passed as a single argument to the function.

-    - Java/C, etc can use a thrift/protobuf document as the body
+    - Java/C, etc. can use a thrift/protobuf document as the body

 - Dispatches to actor based on ``c_type``, ``c_meth`` headers

-    c_meth is unsued by python, but may be used in the future to specify class+method pairs.
+    ``c_meth`` is unused by python, but may be used in the future to specify class+method pairs.

 - Chain gains a dedicated field.